CokieMiner/CokieMiner/README.md

 ### What I do

 I write scientific software in Rust because Python was too slow and I was too stubborn.
-My main project is **SymbAnaFis** — a symbolic math engine with a register-VM evaluator, SIMD batch evaluation, symbolic differentiation, and Python bindings via PyO3.
+My main project is **SymbAnaFis**, a symbolic math engine with a register-VM evaluator, SIMD batch evaluation, symbolic differentiation, and Python bindings via PyO3.
 It started as a curve-fitting helper and turned into a full CAS.
 These things happen.

 On the side I flash Linux distros (I use Arch btw) more often than I should, and occasionally lose weeks to Minecraft factory automation (Greg it all).